Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Comparison with FEM simulations

 \section{Comparison with FEM simulations}

-The semi-analytical modelization of the triangular resonators is realized using a coupled wave approach, whose details are given in section 4 of the supplementary information file.
-The principle is summarized on Fig.~S5, which shows how $C$ and $S$ points are connected through segments of different lengths.
-Due to the choice of reference points for the splitter, the lengths of the different triangle edges are slightly different ($L_0=28.5\,b$, $L_1=27\,b$ and $L_2=13.5\,b$ for the triangular cavity with an edge length of $28b$).
-Finally, the transmission spectra can be computed for triangular resonators of any dimension, either addressed from the corner or the edge.
-For the resonators of Fig.~\ref{fig:meta}, the spectra obtained by numerical simulations (Fig.~\ref{fig:transmissionref}, top black lines) compare very correctly with the semi-analytical model (bottom red lines).
+The semi-analytical modelization of the triangular resonators is realized using a coupled wave approach, whose details are given in section 5 of the supplementary informations file.
+The principle is summarized on Fig.~S6, which shows how $C$ and $S$ points are connected through segments of different lengths.
+Due to the choice of reference points for the splitter, the lengths of the different triangle edges are slightly different ($L_0=28.5\,b_0$, $L_1=27\,b_0$ and $L_2=13.5\,b_0$).

+The transmission spectra can be computed for triangular resonators either addressed from the corner or the edge.
+For the resonators of Fig.~\ref{fig:meta}, the spectra obtained by FEM simulations (Fig.~\ref{fig:transmissionref}(a,b)) compare very correctly with the semi-analytical model (bottom red lines) even if the splitter is supposed to perfectly preserve topological protection, Fig.~\ref{fig:transmissionref}(c,d).
 Note that a slight adjustment of the edge mode wavevector (by 0.06\%) has been realized to have a slightly better agreement on the resonance frequencies.
-Without any further modification, the frequencies and alternation of the split resonances ($T=0$) and anti-resonances ($T=1$) are well reproduced for both corner- or edge-addressed resonators, and the FWHM are comparable.
+The frequencies and alternation of the split resonances ($T=0$) and anti-resonances ($T=1$) are well reproduced for both corner- or edge-addressed resonators, and the FWHM are comparable.